Companies who update their CRM have 23% higher win rates

 Reps are now equipped with the information they need to close more deals.

-- Higher performing salespeople tend to update their opportunities more frequently and with more positive changes
+- Higher performing salespeople tend to update their CRM with their opportunities more frequently and with more positive changes

 - The number of weekly changes and won opps are related.
 More updates = higher win rates.
 As illustrated in the graph below.